bruderstein/PythonScript/docs/source/notepad.rst

    Returns the start number of the requested range

-.. method:: notepad.allocateMarker(numberRequested) -> bool
+.. method:: notepad.allocateMarker(numberRequested) -> int

    Allocates a range of marker numbers for Scintilla.
    Use this to stop marker number collisions with other plugins / scripts.

    Returns the start number of the requested range

-.. method:: notepad.allocateIndicator(numberRequested) -> bool
+.. method:: notepad.allocateIndicator(numberRequested) -> int

    Allocates a range of indicator numbers for Scintilla.
    Use this to stop indicator number collisions with other plugins / scripts.